Also known as: face pull, resistance band facepull, band rear delt pull, rear delt pull, band facepulls

 Frequently Asked Questions

-Band face pulls strengthen the rear deltoids, external rotators and upper back to improve shoulder stability, scapular control and posture.
-They’re low-impact and beginner-friendly, help balance pressing work, and reduce injury risk when performed with proper form.
+Band face pulls strengthen the rear deltoids, upper back, and rotator cuff to improve shoulder stability, posture, and scapular control.
+They help balance pressing work, reduce injury risk, and are useful for rehabilitation, warm-ups, or improving pulling mechanics.

-What common mistakes should I avoid with Band Face Pulls?
+What common mistakes should I avoid when doing face pulls?

-How can I progress or make Band Face Pulls easier?
+How can I progress or regress the band face pull?